Spain & Portugal: Coastal Camino de Santiago | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast, Lunch, Dinner

-Spend time exploring the sites of Baiona, stroll the parador’s historic fortress grounds, or take a dip in the large swimming pool.
+This afternoon, take time to explore the sights of Baiona, stroll the parador’s historic fortress grounds, or relax with a swim in the large outdoor pool.

-In the evening, you may walk to the medieval town center of Baiona for your dinner at leisure.
+In the evening, you may walk into the medieval town center of Baiona to enjoy dinner at your leisure.

 Today's Ride Choices